-Prior to his election as District Attorney, DA Hicks represented the people of Nevada in some of the State’s most high profile cases.
+As a career prosecutor, DA Hicks has personally represented the people of Nevada in some of the State’s most high profile prosecutions.

 Chaz Higgs – Higgs, a critical care nurse, poisoned his wife Kathy Augustine who was Nevada’s elected State Controller and a candidate for State Treasurer at the time of her death.
 He was found guilty and sentenced to life in prison.